Back to top

 Windows Service using mapped network drive

-Today I ran in to a situation, a small hump in the highway that is my life at the moment, moving my entire development environment to Mac, running� Windows on Parallels for my .NET development (as I eagerly await vNext and the hopeful transition for me to doing it all (?!) on the Mac.
+Today I ran in to a situation, a small hump in the highway that is my life at the moment, moving my entire development environment to Mac, running Windows on Parallels for my .NET development (as I eagerly await vNext and the hopeful transition for me to doing it all (?!) on the Mac.

-The situation is that when running Parallels, your home directory on the Windows machine is actually a mapped network drive (in my case, to v:) back to \psfhome, and when installing a Windows Service for a program that sits on that mapped drive (for me it was under the DocumentsVisual Studio 2013Projectsetc location), it will fail with the following error:
+The situation is that when running Parallels, your home directory on the Windows machine is actually a mapped network drive (in my case, to v:) back to \psfhome, and when installing a Windows Service for a program that sits on that mapped drive (for me it was under the Documents\Visual Studio 2013\Projects\etc location), it will fail with the following error:

 The system cannot find the path specified

-The issue is that a Windows Service runs by default under the local SYSTEM account, which doesn’t “know” that network drive, as network drives do not exist across login contexts, so you need to get a drive mapped for it before the service will run. � Even running as your own account w’7;t work, as the service will actually run under a separate login context to your own “current” login.
+The issue is that a Windows Service runs by default under the local SYSTEM account, which doesn’t “know” that network drive, as network drives do not exist across login contexts, so you need to get a drive mapped for it before the service will run.
+Even running as your own account won’t work, as the service will actually run under a separate login context to your own “current” login.

-Microsoft actually tell us� that you shoul’7;t access local or network resources through mapped drive letters.� The reasons for this, as per their page, are:
+Microsoft actually tell us that you shouldn’t access local or network resources through mapped drive letters.
+The reasons for this, as per their page, are:

-• Drive mappings exist across logon contexts, so if an application is running in the context of the� LocalService account, then any other service running in that context may have access to the mapped drive.
+• Drive mappings exist across logon contexts, so if an application is running in the context of the LocalService account, then any other service running in that context may have access to the mapped drive.

 • If the service provides explicit credentials to a net use command, those credentials might be inadvertently shared outside of the service boundaries.
 Instead, the service should use client impersonation to impersonate the user.